Frequently Asked Questions

 When you receive your instrument, it is essential that you check that the soundpost is still in place.

 If the soundpost has fallen over you will need to get it put back in place by a competent luthier before tuning the instrument to pitch.
-About one in 10 times we ship an instrument the soundpost comes loose, this is normal and cannot be prevented since putting the soundpost in tighter or glueing it ruins the tone of the instrument.
+Very rarely when shipping an instrument the soundpost comes loose, this is normal and cannot be prevented since putting the soundpost in tighter or glueing it ruins the tone of the instrument.
+It really doesn't happen very often though!

 We cannot take any responsibility for a soundpost falling over as it is a normal risk of shipping stringed instruments and not a fault.